PedanticHacker asked

 The rendering part of the code for the generated python-chess SVG is HERE.

 The board() method of the chess.svg module is the one that generates the SVG chessboard, based upon the arguments given to that method.
 For the check mark that is the check argument.
-The code given to the check argument of chess.svg.board() method is:
+The code passed to the check argument of the chess.svg.board() method is:

 if self.board.is_check():